Cactus Farm

 pumpkin

 My personal pumpkin growing experience has been rather lackluster.
 This is the only pumpkin that I’ve successfully grown.
 It was years ago and I’ve only made rather half-hearted attempts since then.
-I do have plans to plant some new ones in late April, which means that they will ripen in mid to late July.
+I do have plans to plant some new ones in late April.
+This means that they will ripen in mid to late July.
 Then I will store them in a cool, dark, dry space until October.

 homemade pumpkins